 What does this mean for you?

 - The very first thing you should do when creating an event is scroll down to the Groups text field.
-Here, you can enter in the units involved with the event in question: just start typing “DAR” or “UGA Alumni” and the form will suggest various DAR units for you to enter.
+Here, you can enter the units involved with the event in question.
+Begin by typing either “Division of Development and Alumni Relations” or “UGA Alumni Association,” depending on which of those two your event is more closely associated (and if it feels 50-50, feel free to enter both).
+Then, you can enter more specific Groups: just start typing “DAR” or “UGA Alumni” and the form will suggest various DAR units for you to enter.
 It is vital that you include a DAR/Alumni Group or Groups, as these are required for an event to appear on the DAR and/or Alumni calendars.

 - In the description, try to remain as “news-like” in your tone as you can.
 MARCOMM prefers descriptions to be written in the third person (so, no “we” or “us”) and to be only as long as they need to be (so, don’t feel like you have to write out every last detail of the event).

 - When you’re creating a new event, 99 times out of 100 the Status field should be set to Live.
 If you’re looking for where you designate that an event is virtual, look down to the Experience pulldown menu.